 STANDARDIZATION

-The shared use of business partners across multiple organizational units such as procurement, sales, invoicing, and contract management requires a higher level of data standardization and its usage.
+The shared use of business partners across multiple organizational units such as purchasing, sales, invoicing, and contract management requires a higher degree of data standardization and their use.

 RULES AND REGULATIONS

-The use and content of selected fields, as well as corporation-wide quality requirements, must be defined through a set of rules and regulations.
-It is recommended to define these rules and regulations on a country-specific basis.
-This should include points that were not directly affected by the transition to the business partner model but were often regulated inadequately or differently per business area in the past, such as guidelines for address data (including the use of abbreviations) and clearly defined roles and permissions in the data maintenance process.
+The use and content of selected fields, as well as corporate-wide quality requirements, must be defined by a rule set.
+It is recommended to define the rule set on a country-specific basis.
+This rule set should also include points that were often inadequately regulated or varied by business area in the past but are not directly related to the transition to the business partner approach, such as specifications for address data (including the use of abbreviations) and clearly defined roles and permissions in the data maintenance process.

 DATA OWNER

-The rules and regulations must also specify who owns the data, who is authorized to make changes, who needs to give approval, and who needs to be informed.
-These rights are often assigned to different groups of people and roles depending on the data area.
-Particularly for personal data, it is essential to comply with high data protection requirements through permissions in maintenance and operational access.
-The transition to the business partner model offers an opportunity to define clear rules in this regard, which should be established and agreed upon before the transition, as data cleansing afterward can be very time-consuming.
+Within the rule set, it must be determined who the “owner” of the data is, who is authorized to make changes, who needs to approve them, and who needs to be informed.
+These rights are often assigned to different groups and roles depending on the data area.
+Particularly with regard to personal data, it is essential to ensure compliance with high data protection requirements through permissions during maintenance and operational access.
+The transition to the business partner approach offers the opportunity to define clear rules here, which should be established and coordinated before the transition, as data cleansing afterward would be very time-consuming.

 WORKFLOW FOR CREATING BUSINESS PARTNERS